Professional Malpractice Attorneys in New York

-Physicians, nurses, and even hospital administrators have duties of care to their patients.
-Medical professionals work alone as solo practitioners or as part of a larger group.
-Medical Malpractice in New York is a result of a doctor, or a member of their office, incompetence.
-It is where the actions (or inaction) of a medical professional resulted in the patient’s harm.
+Physicians, nurses, and even hospital administrators have a professional obligation to their employees and patients.
+Medical malpractice in New York is a result of a doctor, or a member of their office being neglectful or incompetent.
+These actions (or inactions) of a medical professional can resulted in the patient’s harm.

-When accountants fail to exercise due professional care, they can be sued for negligence.
-When they are found to have materially misrepresented financial matters, the consequences can be serious, and the damage estimates high.
+When accountants fail to exercise professional responsibilities they can be sued for negligence.

 Real estate professionals are often sued for their involvement in transactions that go awry or fall apart.
-When a homeowner, for example, failed to disclose defects about a property prior to sale, the buyer will almost always sue the realtor to find out what he or she knew about the disclosure.
+In certain cases, if the homeowner fails to disclose defects about a property prior to sale, the buyer can sue the realtor.

 Since we are experienced professional malpractice attorneys, we will know how to properly assess the roles of the realtors, brokers, and lawyers to determine if they are also responsible.
 The same issues are also at stake when mulch-million dollar land transactions fall through at the last minute, or when a lawyer or other person doesn’t do the required research into a property’s title.